Introduction to privacy and confidentiality

 - to the Australian Statistician; or

 - for the purposes of medical or social research, if:

-- the use to which the information will be put and the research methodology have been approved by an ethics committee established under the Former name of local laws. of the agency; and
+- the use to which the information will be put and the research methodology have been approved by an ethics committee established under the by-laws of the agency; and

 - the giving of information does not conflict with any other requirements that may be prescribed in regulations under the Act; and

 - it is in accordance with HPP 2.2(g) of the HR Act; or

 - to a case-mix auditor or auditor under the Act; or

 - to a person or class of persons designated in the Government Gazette, employed by a health service or its support functions; or

 - in accordance with the relevant provisions of the Family Violence Protection Act 2008 and the Child Wellbeing and Safety Act 2005; or

 - to a person to whom, in the opinion of the Minister for Health, it is in the public interest that the information be given.